Pepperdine won the inaugural Golden Coast Conference Tournament championship.

 He completed his doctorate studies at the Palmer-West Chiropractic School in Sunnyvale, Calif., and operates a chiropractic office in Westlake Village, Calif.

-He and his wife, Lori, have two daughters, Leanna and Sheridan.
+He and his wife, Lori, have two daughters, Leanna (a Pepperdine alum who played beach volleyball) and Sheridan.